The First-Year at Landmark College

 Faculty and librarians partner in helping students to develop information literacy through small and large-scale research projects, research instruction for classes, and individualized assistance to students.
 Information literacy, which is the “ability to recognize when information is needed and have the ability to locate, evaluate and use effectively the needed information” (Association of College and Research Libraries), is supported throughout the curriculum as a general education goal.

 The air-conditioned Library is a popular place to read, study, and relax.
 Many tables for individual and small-group study are available throughout the Library.
 For relaxing there are comfortable chairs and a well-lit atrium area.
 Next to the basement computer lab is a group study room that includes a large flat-screen monitor to project a student’s computer screen for small-group collaboration.
 Another group study room on the first floor provides further opportunity for student collaboration.
 The second floor offers four individual study rooms for use by students individually or in pairs.
+Study rooms are available on a first-come basis or by reservation.

 The use of assistive/adaptive technology can be a necessary tool for accessing and engaging with class materials.
 In the first year of the Landmark College experience, faculty introduce students to a variety of technology tools based on the learning profiles and level of curriculum.